-- Red Leader during the attack on the Death Star in Star Wars: A New Hope.
-After losing both his wingmen and failing to hit the exhaust port and being tailed by Vader, and having lost his engines, he calmly orders Luke to set up for his attack run before getting shot down, although he does scream as he crashes.
+- Red Leader during the attack on the Death Star in Star Wars Episode IV: A New Hope.
+After losing both his wingmen and failing to hit the exhaust port, with one engine out and Vader closing in to finish the job, he calmly orders Luke to set up for his attack run before getting shot down

-- Although it was more of an "If I'm gonna die, I'm takin' you bastards with me!" kind of a scream.
+- He does scream as he crashes, but it's more of a "If I'm gonna die, I'm takin' you bastards with me!" kind of a yell.

 - Red Ten also qualifies; he even maintains his cool (mostly) just before "Mauler" Mithel blasts him.